React-Automation-Studio/React-Automation-Studio/README.md

 `./mongoSetup`contains the source that sets up the mongoDb replica set.

-`./nginx`contains the configuartion file for nginx.
+`./nginx`contains the configuration files for nginx.

 `./pvServer`contains the source files for EPICS process variable server.